hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9592109299"><img src="https://farm4.staticflickr.com/3727/9592109299_3d30b7574e_b.jpg" width="1024" height="683"></a>

-## Day 2: From Vuosskeljavrre toTjevrra Fjäll
+## Day 2: From Vuosskeljavrre to Tjevrra Fjäll
 On the second day we woke up at 10.30 and it was cloudy, windy and the morning temperature had dropped towards 12 C.

 <a href="https://www.flickr.com/photos/90204224@N07/9596215171"><img src="https://farm4.staticflickr.com/3791/9596215171_d612311845_b.jpg" width="1024" height="683"></a>